makusan8/kubernetes/README.md

 ```
 > [!NOTE]
-> Since our master node doesn't have any gui installed we can just only view the
+> Since our master node doesn't have any gui installed we can't view the
-> wordpress with curl but not with a browser, how about accessing it from our workstation pc?
+> wordpress normally, however we still can access it from our workstation pc.
 >
-> FYI, my master node does have an IP (eth1) : 192.168.46.213, that's in the same LAN
+> FYI, my master node have an IP (eth1) : 192.168.46.213, that's in the same LAN
 > with my pc and as you can see from the command "kubectl get svc --namespace default -w wordpress" above
 > the wordpress also does have an external port to it which is "80:31781/TCP,443:31669/TCP"